Table of Contents[Hide][Show]

 Coconut Tree Tapping: The Reality vs the Hype

 There are numerous, reputable sources that insist that the negative press about coconut sugar has completely missed the mark.
-Tapping a coconut tree for its sap is a centuries old tradition.
+Tapping a coconut tree for its sap is a century-old tradition.
 It does not harm the tree or impact the tree’s ability to produce coconuts.

 Coconut palm trees are in high abundance throughout the world, most of which are not even being used for either sap or coconuts!
 They are a sustainable resource ready and available to be used!